Dart-o-s/aos_fc/plan.md

     [ ] OPEN store needs to track which deck is open, for next session

 ### Export and Import/Merge via downloads
-    [ ] OPEN import a file with file picker and import (default from Downloads) into current store/box [ ] OPEN export a file (probably via file picker) to Downloads
+    [X] DONE 2025-06-15 04:43 import a file with file picker and import into current store/box [ ] OPEN set default from Downloads
+    [ ] OPEN export a file (probably via file picker) to Downloads

 ### Abs File System
-    [ ] BUG Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App" [ ] move them to flash_card.dart ... that should be good enough
+    [X] DONE 2025-06-15 04:45 Some methods (extensions to List<Flashcard>) got moved into AbsFileSystem, but they belong to "the App"
+        [X] move them to flash_card.dart ... that should be good enough

-    [o] upgrade AbsFileSystem to deal with objectbox
+    [o] OPEN upgrade AbsFileSystem to deal with objectbox
         - do we need that?
 Actually object box most likely completely replaces AbsFS

+### Special Cards / Meta Cards
+    [ ] OPEN put the card names into an enum

 ### Can we run a object box server locally, to fool around with the web version of this app
     - inprinciple we need a firebase set up or similar for the web version